vrianta/agai/readme.md

 - If the default view is missing, the server will panic and log an error.
 Rendering errors will also panic and log details.
 Always check your logs for troubleshooting.

 **Q: Can I pass complex data (arrays, maps, structs) to templates?**
 - Yes, you can pass any Go data structure in the `Template.Response` map.
-Use dot notation in templates to access nested fields.
+Use dot notation in templates to access nested FieldTypes.

 **Q: How is session data secured?**
 - Sessions use secure, random IDs stored in HTTP-only cookies.
 For best security, run your server over HTTPS and set the `Secure` flag in your cookie configuration.